What is High Performance Thermal Testing?

 I am sure there are quite a few different answers to that question depending on what you are trying to accomplish.

-What is your idea of high performance thermal test?
+What is your idea of a high-performance thermal test?

-° Appropriate Automation and Process Verifications as required: A system that automates tests and provides convenient verification by user, USB removable memory log or remote communication makes testing more productive.
+Appropriate Automation and Process Verifications as required: A system that automates tests and provides convenient verification by the user, USB removable memory log, or remote communication makes testing more productive.

-° The Temperature Chamber or Platform is a good fit for the product: Clearly some products are best tested on a thermal platform (coldplate) and some better in a temperature chamber.
-Appropriate size of chamber can increase speed accuracy and otherwise optimize the process.
-If the product is suitable for test on a thermal platform, that often will provide the optimal results.
+The Temperature Chamber or Platform is a good fit for the product: Clearly, some products are best tested on a thermal platform (cold plate) and some better in a temperature chamber.
+The appropriate size of the chamber can increase speed accuracy and otherwise optimize the process.
+If the product is suitable for testing on a thermal platform, that often will provide the optimal results.

-° Ease of Use: Portability / Convenience of Operation: In some case portability, co-location or benchtop operation of thermal test gear can provide a significant efficiency advantage
+Ease of Use: Portability / Convenience of Operation: In some cases portability, co-location, or benchtop operation of thermal test gear can provide a significant efficiency advantage.

-° Safety: I needed 10 items to round out the list so it’s always a good idea to keep safety in mind.
-With cash being tight, many people choose modifying/repurposing or pushing older worn out systems back into service, we can’t ever forget safety so if repurposing always think through and test for safe operation with a few unexpected circumstances before calling it good.
+Safety: I needed 10 items to round out the list so it’s always a good idea to keep safety in mind.
+With cash being tight, many people choose to modify/repurpose or push older worn-out systems back into service, we can’t ever forget safety so if repurposing always think through and test for safe operation with a few unexpected circumstances before calling it good.

 I am sure many different things to different people.